 - Join us

 My research is on elastic instabilities.
-Soft elastic solids can undergo large deformations, which allow it to have many intersesting non-linear effects.
+Soft elastic solids can undergo large deformations, which allow them to have many intersesting non-linear effects.
 Elastic instabilities, such as wrinklings and bucklings, allow the solids to form unusual patterns or shapes.
 Many of these instabilities are complicated because of their non-linearity.
-The shape formations from these instabilites could explain how biological shape, such as wrinkle on brains, can be formed.
+The shape formations from these instabilites could explain morphogenesis, the process of forming biological shapes, such as wrinkle on brains.

 In Plain English